 If we receive a request from you to exercise any of the above rights, we may ask you to verify your identity before acting on the request.
 This is to ensure that your data is protected and kept secure.

 We will respond using the commonly used electronic form unless you specifically request otherwise, or we are required to use a specific mode of communication.
 If you are requesting an alternative method, there may be an additional charge for this.
 When requested, and provided that it is practical and commercially feasible to comply with the request and there is no legal or regulatory need for us to keep the information, we will delete identifying information from current operational systems.

 On occasions, we will share your personal information without your consent, in line with the purposes specified in this Notice or where there is a legal requirement.
 There are three main groups that we are likely to share your personal data with:

 - The STM Group – London & Colonial, as a subsidiary of the STM Group, will share your data with other group entities where required.
 In order to keep administration costs low, a number of specialist resource areas (such as legal, sales, and marketing) are shared across the group and will on occasions require data to be shared between entities for the performance of these shared services.

-- External Parties – We will transfer data to external parties, such as investment platforms and IFA’s in order to fulfil our contractual obligations.
+- External Parties – We will transfer data to external parties, such as investment platforms and Financial Adviser’s in order to fulfil our contractual obligations.
 We may also need to share data with the Financial Conduct Authority, and other regulators when required to do so.

 - Service Providers – Data may be transferred to service providers appointed by us.
-London & Colonial have ensured that all service providers treat your data securely, and in compliance with the GDPR regulations.
+London & Colonial have ensured that all service providers treat your data securely, and in compliance with the EU General Data Protection Regulation (GDPR).
 Service providers will only process a data subject’s information in accordance with instructions from London & Colonial as the controller.

 Transfers Outside the EEA